ReemHal/letter_images/README.md

 ![letter content](https://github.com/ReemHal/letter_images/blob/master/contours_letter_100.png)

 The text content in each part can also be retrieved.
-Currently, the code uses the [Tesseract OCR tool](https://pypi.org/project/pytesseract/) to extract text content.
+Currently, __letter_image__ uses the [Tesseract OCR tool](https://pypi.org/project/pytesseract/) to extract text content.
 With additional manipulation on the text and layout information, we can extract more data from the letter such as the name of the signator, the name of the sender and recipient and the purpose of the letter.

 You can find more details in the __[letter_image_examples.ipynb](https://github.com/ReemHal/letter_images/blob/master/letter_image_examples.ipynb)__ notebook.